jcomeauictx/argentum/README.md

 can be very difficult to track down.
 Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of what locks are held, and adds warning to the debug.log file if inconsistencies are detected.

+## General
+- Scrypt & SHA256D
+- AUXPoW (Merged Mining)

+## Blocks
+- Max Block size 10mb
+- 45 Second block time
+- 3 Argentums per block

+## Currency Creation
+- 64 million total ARG

+## Security
+- Mined blocks mature after 100 confirms (Hard Fork, Block #2,420,000)
+- Argentum is a fast currency, but it does not compromise the safety of the blockchain in the process

+## Mining Settings
+Use this to set the algorithm to SHA256D for mining (add to argentum.conf)

+algo=sha256d

+## Argentum 3.11.2 adds BIP65 (OP_CHECKLOCKTIMEVERIFY)